The 11 Most Common Keto Side Effects

 Like I said already, during the initial adaptation phase of a ketogenic diet, there is potential for the HPA axis to become dysregulated.
 During this time, it would be advantageous to take precautions to support the HPA axis as best as you can.

-These are my top strategies for HPA axis support during keto-adaptation:
+These are my top strategies for HPA axis support during keto-adaptation to reduce keto side effects:

 - Blood Sugar Balancing Strategies: Follow the blood sugar regulation strategies outlined above.
 Hypoglycemia is one of the primary triggers of cortisol dysregulation so address this first!